NLeSC/python-template/{{cookiecutter.project_name}}/.github/next_steps/04_citation.md

 1. Whether `CITATION.cff` and `.zenodo.json` contain equivalent data.

     _This final check verifies that the two files are in sync.
 The check ignores CITATION.cff's `version`, `commit`, and `date-released`._

-It is likely that your `CITATION.cff` currently doesn't pass validation.
-The error messages you get from `cffconvert` are unfortunately a bit cryptic, but doing the following likely helps:

-- [ ] Check if the `given-name` and `family-name` keys need updating.
-If your family name has a name particle like `von` or `van` or `de`, use the `name-particle` key; if your name has a suffix like `Sr` or `IV`, use `name-suffix`.
-For details, refer to the schema description: https://github.com/citation-file-format/citation-file-format
-- [ ] Update the value of the `orcid` key.
-If you do not have an orcid yet, you can get one here [https://orcid.org/](https://orcid.org/).
-- [ ] Add more authors if needed
-- [ ] Update `date-released` using the YYYY-MM-DD format.
-- [ ] Update the `doi` key with the conceptDOI for your repository (see [https://help.zenodo.org](https://help.zenodo.org/) for more information on what a conceptDOI is).
-If your project doesn't have a DOI yet, you can use the string `10.0000/FIXME` to pass validation.
-- [ ] Update the `keywords` array with some keywords of your own that describe your project.

-Once you do all the steps above, the `cffconvert` workflow will tell you what content it expected to see in `.zenodo.json`.
-Copy-paste from the GitHub Action log into a new file `.zenodo.json`.
-Afterwards, the `cffconvert` GitHub Action should be green.